 In the first three months of 2020, the Office for National Statistics (ONS) reports that the textiles, clothing and footwear sectors saw a 35% decline in retail sales.
 Lockdown certainly didn't help but shoppers also cut back on non-essential goods as the economic consequences of the coronavirus pandemic became clear.

 Demand for clothes and shoes is likely to bounce back but whether it returns to previous levels remains to be seen.
-The Government has said that non-essential retail stores may be allowed to open, in phases, from 1 June.
+These non-essential retail stores re-opened on 1 June.

-Clothes and shoe shops will have to put measures in place that reassure customers that it's safe to come in.
+Clothes and shoe shops also had to implement measures to reassure customers that it's safe to come in.
 Many people will continue to shop online so retailers must also make sure that side of their business is running smoothly.

 In-store measures should include social distancing and, if possible, stores should have separate entrances and exits to allow a one-way flow of customers.
-Spaced out queues, screens at the tills, sanitising stations and card payments will also be required.
+Spaced out queues, screens at the tills, sanitising stations and card payments were also recommended or required.

-Access to changing rooms may have to be limited or withdrawn altogether.
+Access to changing rooms and customer service may have to be limited or withdrawn altogether where social distancing is not possible.
 That will have a knock-on effect on returns policies if customers are unable to try on items in-store.

-Like many other retail activities, clothes shopping won't be as much fun as it used to for a while and shops must prioritise customer safety above all else.
+Like many other retail activities, clothes shopping isn't as much fun as it used to be as shops prioritise customer safety above all else.

 Lockdown has been tough on garden centres, many of which have had to throw away thousands of plants.
-However, some garden centres have been allowed to stay open because they also sell pet supplies which are classed as essential.
-And many others have found ways to sell online.
+However, some garden centres were allowed to stay open throughout the crisis because they also sold pet supplies which are classed as essential.
+And many others found ways to sell online.

 Now all garden centres can open but they are having to implement strict social distancing to keep staff and customer safe.
 The Government has recommended that garden centres follow the Safe Trading Guidance produced by the Horticultural Trades Association (HTA).